 - The Cataclysm expansion of World of Warcraft took (and is still taking) a lot of adjusting to given that the previous expansion had done away with limited mana for healers, crowd control, and target selection, at all but the highest levels of the game, before reintroducing them with a vengeance in the new expansion.
 Queue times spiked drastically as the combined result of tanks having to lead, healers having to be tactical, and dps having to pay attention to anything other than their rotation, and frustration with people not doing these things drove tanks in particular away in droves.

-- Super Mario Bros.: The Lost Levels was this to the first game.
-Note that the SNES All-Stars version of Lost Levels let you save after every level.
-In the original version for the Famicom Disk System, you could only continue from the start of each world.
-Also in the original version, you had to beat the game 8 times to get the secret levels.
+- Super Mario Bros.: The Lost Levels is this to the first game.
+Note that the SNES All-Stars version of Lost Levels lets you save after every level.
+In the original version for the Famicom Disk System, you can only continue from the start of each world.
+Also in the original version, you have to beat the game 8 times to get the secret levels.
 Without warping.

 - New Super Mario Bros.
 U is hard the whole way through, to the point where there's really no Warm-Up Boss.
 If you found Acorn Plains easy, you'd be surprised that Lemmy is nearly as complex as he was when he was fought later in the game for the past two games.
 The levels become challenging pretty soon after, and the bosses, while still being far easier than the levels, have also taken a step up in difficulty.
 Iggy and Roy stand out.

-- Kaizo Mario World 2 was this (Platform Hell games can only go up in difficulty...)
+- Kaizo Mario World 2 is this (Platform Hell games can only go up in difficulty).

 - Super Mario Infinity (second game had 90mph Bullet Bills and 100 floor Marathon Level dungeons).

 - Prince of Persia 2: The Shadow and the Flame is definitely harder than the first game.
 The enemies are tougher and more numerous, the jumping puzzles have forced two-story falls that hurt, and the Malevolent Architecture is as malevolent as ever.